 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Resident workers method of travel to work|

-Analysis of the method of travel to work of the resident workers in the Gunnedah Shire shows that 0.0% used public transport, while 93.7% used a private vehicle, compared with 0.0% and 81.1% respectively in Public Administration and Safety.
+Analysis of the method of travel to work of the resident workers in the Gunnedah Shire shows that 0% used public transport, while 93.7% used a private vehicle, compared with 0% and 81.1% respectively in Public Administration and Safety within the Gunnedah Shire.

-The major differences between the method of travel to work of the resident workers (Electricity, Gas, Water and Waste Services) of the Gunnedah Shire and Public Administration and Safety were:
+The major differences between the method of travel to work of the Electricity, Gas, Water and Waste Services resident workers in the Gunnedah Shire and the Public Administration and Safety workforce were:

-- A larger percentage of resident workers (Electricity, Gas, Water and Waste Services) travelled to work by Car, as passenger (8.3% compared to 1.2%)
+- A larger percentage of resident workers who travelled by car, as passenger (8.3% compared to 1.2%)

-- A larger percentage of resident workers (Electricity, Gas, Water and Waste Services) travelled to work by Car, as driver (85.4% compared to 78.7%)
+- A larger percentage of resident workers who travelled by car, as driver (85.4% compared to 78.7%)

-- A larger percentage of resident workers (Electricity, Gas, Water and Waste Services) travelled to work by Worked at home (6.3% compared to 1.6%)
+- A larger percentage of resident workers who worked at home (6.3% compared to 1.6%)

-The largest changes in the method of travel of work of the resident workers (Electricity, Gas, Water and Waste Services) in the Gunnedah Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Electricity, Gas, Water and Waste Services resident workers in the Gunnedah Shire between 2011 and 2016 were: